MSc in Capacity Development and Extension (Thesis/Research)

 Your application is not considered complete until all of these documents have been submitted.
 Please be aware that any material collected towards a graduate application, (for example transcripts, reference letters, etc.) must be dated within the past year.
 Any material dated prior to a year from the application date will not be accepted.

-- March 1st each year (international students)
+- July 1st each year (domestic students)

-- May 30th each year (domestic students)
+- April 15th each year (international students)

 Note: Only Fall semester entry is available for this program.
 More details on the U of G graduate program application process here.